Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Experiment

-We also visualize the UQ metrics for a few cases of correct answers from Llama-3.1-8B-Instruct under MATH (algebra) as illustrated in Figure~\ref{fig:correctness_case}.
-From the figure, we observe that some of the UQ curves for correct answers can stably maintain at a low level, and some of them exhibit sharp spikes.
-These spikes may correspond to stages where the model experiences elevated uncertainty while still maintaining a correct reasoning trajectory.
+\textbf{How about Correct Answers?} We visualize the UQ metrics for a few cases of correct answers from Llama-3.1-8B-Instruct under BBH dataset in Figure~\ref{fig:correct_incorrect_curves} in Appendix~\ref{app:extra_result}.
+We observe that UQ curves for correct answers are mostly maintained at a lower level, but uncertainty surges also exist.
+These surges may correspond to stages where the model experiences elevated uncertainty while still maintaining a correct reasoning trajectory.
+In Table~\ref{tab:final_answer} of Appendix~\ref{app:extra_result}, we further evaluate the ability of these metrics for response-level uncertainty quantification.
+However, our method underperforms compared to the strong baselines such as multiple sampling in this setting, suggesting that it is better suited for intermediate-step UQ rather than response-level UQ.